• Home |

 Specifications

-Below, I've taken the liberty to go ahead and round up a few generic specs for the 338 Lapua Mag.
+I've rounded up a little data for the 338 Lapua Mag.

 338 Lapua Cartridge Specifications